microsoft/fluentui/packages/react-components/react-list-preview/stories/List/ListBestPractices.md

 - Use `tabIndex={0}` property on the `List` where the items have no actionable elements inside.
 - Use `tabIndex={0}` property on the `ListItem` when the list items should be focusable.
+- Use `aria-label` property on the `ListItem` for custom screen reader label.

 ### Don't